tswsxk/XKT/README.md

 | EmbedDKT   |                    |
 | DKVMN      |                    |

+The information of the benchmark datasets can be found in EduData docs.

 ## Notice

 The DKT in current version performs very poorly compared with Pytroch and Tensorflow version.